nataliaPintos/EyeSee/README.md

 # Overview

-EyeSee is an open source mobile app developed in partnership with [Antonio](http://github.com/paduanton/) and it is written in React Native.
-This project is the frontend app only.
+EyeSee is an open source mobile app developed by [Antonio](http://github.com/paduanton/) and [Natália](http://github.com/nataliaPintos).
+It is written in React Native and this project is the frontend app only.
 The backend REST API is developed in Laravel Framework and can be found here:

 [EyeSee Backend (REST API)](https://github.com/paduanton/EyeSee-API)